CARIBBEAN

 Caribbean

-The Costa Rican Caribbean Coast stretches from the San Juan River on the northern border with Nicaragua, to the Sixaola River on the southern border with Panama.
-Limon, the provincial capital, is located in the centre and is the main distribution point for tourism.
+The Costa Rican Caribbean extends from the San Juan River, on the northern border with Nicaragua, to the Sixaola River on the southern border with Panama.
+Limón, the capital of the province, is located in the center and is the main distribution point for tourism.

-The southern Caribbean uniquely blends stunning beaches with natural resources and Afro-Caribbean culture in the towns of Cahuita, Puerto Viejo and Gandoca-Manzanillo.
-Highlights include coral reefs, multi-coloured sand beaches (black, yellow and gray), coastal vegetation, and dense forests.
+The South Caribbean uniquely combines stunning beaches with natural resources and Afro-Caribbean culture in the towns of Cahuita, Puerto Viejo, and Gandoca-Manzanillo.
+Highlights include coral reefs, multicolored sandy beaches (black, yellow, and gray), coastal vegetation, and dense forests.

-Costa Rica’s Caribbean region stands out for its extraordinary natural and cultural wealth.
-There are many activities available: fishing, boating, scuba diving, snorkelling, surfing, hiking, watching turtles and birds, observing dolphins, horseback riding, kayaking in the sea and rivers, among others.
-Additionally, you have direct contact with the diverse local cultures.
+Costa Rica’s Caribbean region stands out for its extraordinary natural and cultural richness.
+There are many activities available: fishing, boating, diving, snorkeling, surfing, hiking, turtle and bird watching, dolphin watching, horseback riding, sea and river kayaking, among others.
+Additionally, you have direct contact with various local cultures.

-Barra del Colorado is composed of channels, lagoons, rivers, swamps, forests, hills of less than 250 meters, continental and fluvial islands.
+Barra del Colorado consists of channels, lagoons, rivers, swamps, forests, hills under 250 meters, continental and river islands.
 There is a rich biodiversity of plants and animals, with some endemic species.
-The flora is comprised of three types of vegetation: humid forest, wetlands and mangroves.
-Wildlife includes crocodiles, caimans, endangered West Indian Manatees, tapirs, jaguars, howler and white-faced Capuchin monkeys, and three-toed sloths.
-The area is considered a paradise for sportfishing for tarpon, snook, and Alligator gar fish, which is regarded as a living fossil.
-There are several world-class fishing camps in these waters.
-To get to Barra del Colorado, you can travel by boat from Moín, Tortuguero, Puerto Viejo or Sarapiquí, or by domestic flight from San Jose.
+The flora is composed of three types of vegetation: humid forest, wetlands, and mangroves.
+The fauna includes crocodiles, alligators, endangered Trichechus manatus, tapirs, jaguars, howler and white-faced capuchin monkeys, and three-toed sloths.
+The area is considered a paradise for sport fishing for tarpon, snook, and gar fish, which is considered a living fossil.
+There are several world-class fishing grounds in these waters.
+To reach Barra del Colorado, you can travel by boat from Moín, Tortuguero, Puerto Viejo, or Sarapiquí, or by domestic flight from San José.

 Tortuguero National Park

-This famous national park represents one of the wilderness areas with the highest biological diversity in Costa Rica, and offers one of the most exuberant landscapes in the country.
-It was created primarily to protect the Green sea turtle nesting area.
-Tortuguero possesses a very wet tropical forest, since it rains between 5,000 and 6,000 mm per year.
-These climatic conditions favour the existence of more than 400 species of trees and around 2,200 varieties of other plants, as well as more than 400 kinds of birds, 60 types of amphibians, 30 species of freshwater fish, and various endangered mammals such as tapirs, monkeys, ocelots, jaguars, manatees, and sloths.
-Tortuguero’s canals, lagoons and rivers depict great scenic beauty and can be traversed by boats, canoes and kayaks to enjoy the wonderful landscapes.
-In addition to the Green turtle, three other sea turtle species nest on the Park’s beaches; there is a visitor’s centre that offers exhibitions, information, drinking water, toilets, trails and other facilities.
+This famous national park represents one of the natural spaces with the greatest biological diversity in Costa Rica, offering one of the lushest landscapes in the country.
+It was primarily created to protect the nesting area of the green sea turtles.
+Tortuguero possesses a very humid tropical forest, as it receives between 5,000 and 6,000 mm of rainfall per year.
+These climatic conditions favor the existence of more than 400 species of trees and around 2,200 varieties of other plants, as well as over 400 types of birds, 60 types of amphibians, 30 species of freshwater fish, and various endangered mammals such as tapirs, monkeys, ocelots, jaguars, manatees, and sloths.
+The canals, lagoons, and rivers of Tortuguero represent great scenic beauty and can be navigated by boats, canoes, and kayaks to enjoy the wonderful landscapes.
+In addition to the green turtle, three other species of sea turtles nest on the park’s beaches; there is a visitor center that offers exhibitions, information, drinking water, restrooms, trails, and other facilities.

 Barbilla National Park

-This area consists of tropical humid and tropical very humid primary forest.
-There is rich biological diversity due to the altitudinal differences ranging from 110 to 1,617 meters.
+This area is composed of very humid primary tropical rainforest and tropical humid forest.
+There is a rich biological diversity due to the altitudinal differences ranging from 110 to 1,617 meters.
 Making their home in the forests are pumas, jaguars, ocelots, tapirs, monkeys, and many types of birds.

 Hitoy-Cerere Biological Reserve

-Beaches spanning the coastline of the Gandoca-Manzanillo Wildlife Refuge are outstandingly beautiful and very suitable for hiking, sunbathing, swimming, snorkelling around coral reefs, and observing flora and fauna.
-The Leatherback sea turtle is protected in the refuge.
-You can take a boat tour to the Gandoca Lagoon, a habitat for abundant tropical vegetation and also West Indian Manatees.
+The beaches along the coast of the Gandoca-Manzanillo Wildlife Refuge are incredibly beautiful and perfect for hiking, sunbathing, swimming, snorkeling on coral reefs, and observing flora and fauna.
+The leatherback turtle is protected in the refuge.
+You can take a boat ride to the Gandoca Lagoon, a habitat of abundant tropical vegetation and also West Indian manatees.

 Cahuita National Park

-Cahuita is home to spectacular beaches and the largest and most important coral reef in Costa Rica.
-Here, you can see many different kinds of marine life.
-It is one of the most scenic areas of the country for its white sand beaches, thousands of coconut palms, turquoise sea and coral reef.
-In the national park, you can hike, swim, snorkel, dive, observe wildlife, sunbathe, play beach volleyball, or just do nothing and contemplate the marvellous scenery.
+Cahuita is home to spectacular beaches and the largest and most important coral reefs in Costa Rica.
+Here, you can see many different types of marine life.
+It is one of the most picturesque areas of the country with its white sandy beaches, thousands of coconut palms, turquoise sea, and coral reefs.
+In the national park, you can hike, swim, snorkel, dive, observe wildlife, sunbathe, play beach volleyball, or simply do nothing and contemplate the wonderful landscape.

 Barra del Colorado Beach